Pretzel Logic: Music and lyrics

-Pretzel Logic contains shorter songs and fewer instrumental jams than Steely Dan's previous album, Countdown to Ecstasy (1973), as the group had decided to attempt to produce complete musical statements within the three-minute pop-song format.
+Pretzel Logic contains shorter, more concise songs than Steely Dan's previous album, Countdown to Ecstasy (1973), as the group had decided to attempt to produce complete musical statements within the three-minute pop-song format.
 Music critic Robert Christgau wrote that the album's solos are "functional rather than personal or expressive, locked into the workings of the music".

 The music on the album is characterized by harmonies, counter-melodies, and bop phrasing, and often relies on straightforward pop influences.
+The album employs funk (represented by "Night by Night" and "Monkey in Your Soul") and shuffle (represented by "Pretzel Logic"), two styles previously unexplored by Steely Dan.
 The syncopated piano line that opens "Rikki Don't Lose That Number" develops into a pop melody, and the title track transitions from a blues song to a jazzy chorus.